StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 * Click and drag on the timeline to zoom in on a selection.
 * Select a relative time window or set a custom time interval from the **Set the telemetry interval** popup on the left of the timeline.
-* Use the time range arrow buttons to the left and right of the **Set the telemetry interval** popup to move the selected telemetry interval backwards or forwards through time.
+* Use the time jumper arrow buttons to the left and right of the **Set the telemetry interval** popup to move the selected telemetry interval backwards or forwards through time.

 If the end time of the selected telemetry interval is in the past, StackState will be in [time travel mode](#time-travel) and the [topology time](#topology-time) will be paused.
 Click **Go live** or **BACK TO LIVE** to stop time travelling and return to live mode.